-- 7.1.4 The Local Planning Authority will provide a response with 28 days, which will comprise one of the following; - A letter of conformity to confirm that the proposed development satisfies the terms of the LDO: - A request for further information; or - A letter stating that the proposed development does not meet the terms of the LDO and that an application for planning permission should therefore be made.
+- 8.1.1 The Local Planning Authority should be provided with prior notification of any development proposed under the provisions of the LDO.
+This should be done by completing the Application for Compliance Form attached at Appendix A to this LDO.
+The form, together with the required supporting documents, should be submitted to the Local Planning Authority. - 8.1.2 The Local Planning Authority will provide a response with 28 days, which will comprise one of the following; - A letter of conformity to confirm that the proposed development satisfies the terms of the LDO; - A request for further information; or - A letter stating that the proposed development does not meet the terms of the LDO and that an application for planning permission should therefore be made.